There are many movies that are worth seeing, but there are a lot of stinkers as well. My goal here is to weed out the good from the bad.

 The Bifrost has been broken, making travel between Asgard and other realms almost impossible.
 There are still ways to travel between realms, but these ways are known only to a few.
 One such way is for Odin (Anthony Hopkins) to access the Bifrost’s magic, but this requires great magic and it is only reserved for extreme circumstances.
 What this means is that Thor (Chris Hemsworth) is not able to visit Jane Foster (Natalie Portman), the woman he loves, until the Bifrost is repaired.
 However, fate has presented Thor with a bittersweet opportunity.

-At the dawn of the universe, powerful artifacts were created which control various aspects of the universe.
+At the dawn of the universe, powerful artifacts were created that control various aspects of the universe.
 The Aether is one such artifact, and in a stroke of bad luck, it has found its way to Jane Foster.
 It has claimed her as a host, and it will surely kill her if it is not removed, but such a procedure is beyond the capabilities of mankind.
 Additionally, the emergence of the Aether has awoken a race known as the Dark Elves.
 Led by Malekith (Christopher Eccleston), the Dark Elves are a powerful race of elves that thrive in darkness, and they seek the Aether to reshape the universe to their liking, but doing so would make it inhospitable to most other life throughout the realms.
 The good news is that Thor has a reason to see Jane Foster, but the bad news is that the Aether is slowly killing her and the Dark Elves have their sights set on her.
-Thus, Thor must find a way to extract the Aether safely and hide it somewhere the Dark Elves can never find it, but there does not seem to be anywhere within the known realms that is beyond their reach.
+Thus, Thor must find a way to extract the Aether safely and hide it somewhere the Dark Elves can never find it, but there does not seem to be anywhere within the known realms that are beyond their reach.

 The Pros & Cons